thijswillemmoens/drops-of-gold-alfred-app/readme.md

 ## How to install

 1. Download [`Drops of Gold.alfredappearance`] or [`Drops with more Gold.alfredappearance`] — just click this link and Press <kbd>Cmd/Ctrl</kbd> + <kbd>S</kbd> to save it as is on your system.
 Make sure the extension remains `.alfredappearance`
-2. Double click to open it in Alfred, it will ask you to confirm the import.
+2. Double-click to open it in Alfred, it will ask you to confirm the import.
 Do that.
 3. Done!!!

 ## Changelog